PTUA logo

 More on public transport because apart from traffic and other things, it's much better for the environment.

----Matt Griffin (Mt Waverley), Herald-Sun, 15 November 2005
+—Matt Griffin (Mt Waverley), Herald-Sun, 15 November 2005

 Public transport.
 I catch public transport as much as possible.
 There's too much traffic and if there were a viable option, more people would use it.

----Renee Prochazka (Upwey), Herald-Sun, 15 November 2005
+—Renee Prochazka (Upwey), Herald-Sun, 15 November 2005

-Many other public surveys reveal the strength of support for improving public transport, even when it comes at the expense of road construction.
+Many other public surveys have revealed the strength of support for improving public transport, even when it comes at the expense of road construction.
 A 2001 Newspoll survey conducted for the Australasian Railway Association found 84% supported building more rail lines to reduce road congestion, compared with just 38% in favour of more freeways.
 A similar high percentage supported the Federal Government funding new urban rail lines on the same basis as urban roads.
-Also in 2001, a study by the University of Sydney's Warren Centre for Advanced Engineering found that
+Also in 2001, a study by the University of Sydney’s Warren Centre for Advanced Engineering found that

 • 85% of people were opposed to spending money on roads at the expense of public transport;